retooth2/xenharmlib/doc/prim_seq.rst

 Index Masks and Partial Sequences
 ----------------------------------------------

-You can extract (continuous or non-continous) parts from a sequence with the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.partial` method that expects an index mask expression, i.e. a tuple with indices pointing to sequence elements that should be extracted.
+You can extract (continuous or non-continuous) parts from a sequence with the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.partial` method that expects an index mask expression, i.e., a tuple with indices pointing to sequence elements that should be extracted.

-The mask :code:`(1, 3, 4)` for example extracts the second, fourth and fifth element of the sequence (like with item retrieval indices in an a mask expression start with 0):
+The mask :code:`(1, 3, 4)`, for example, extracts the second, fourth, and fifth element of the sequence (like with item retrieval indices in a mask expression start with 0):

 .. tabs::